ghoti143/walk-block/README.md

 cleos wallet import
 ```

 * What is a wallet?
-Does it store crypto $$?
+Does it store crypto assets?
 No.  Just stores keypairs.

 ## Test transfer on Jungle